Learn about minimum wage regulations in Luxembourg, including information on average salaries and the highest paid jobs.

 Luxembourg’s minimum wage (often known as the guaranteed minimum wage, or GMW) is assessed every two years by the government.
-Luxembourg’s minimum wage increased by 2.5% at the start of 2017, after the implementation of a new work code law and a rise in the cost of living index.
+Luxembourg’s minimum wage increased by 1.1% at the start of 2019.

 Even workers who earn above the minimum wage are affected by the national indexation of salaries, a barometer on which employers must adjust the wages they pay in line with the cost of living in Luxembourg.
 If the consumer price index rises or falls by 2.5% during a period, salaries in Luxembourg must be adjusted by this percentage.